colindean/talks/intro_to_plaintextaccounting/workshop.md

 * Hour 1: Presentation of GAAP, double-entry accounting basics, ledger format basics, and why ledger
 * Hour 2: Collecting data, experimenting with `ledger`
 * Hour 3: Building and automating reports

+## Why me?

+Colin has been using plain text accounting tools for more than four years for his work time tracking, personal finance, and the organizations he administers.
+He runs the fledgling /r/plaintextaccounting reddit and has contributed to the ledger-like ecosystem.